GhostofAdam/RLtree/README.md

 #### Feature Histogram

-Right images are the baseline splitting feature histogram, and the right are RL tree.
+Left images are the baseline splitting feature histogram, and the right are RL tree.

 Index -2 represents the leaf node.